calad0i/da4ml/README.md

    Alternatively, da4ml also be used as a plugin in hls4ml to optimize the CMVM operations in the network.

-# Citation
+# Publications

-If you find the da4ml useful, please cite our paper:
+Please refer to our TRETS'25 paper for more details.
+If you use da4ml in your research, please use the following bibtex entry to cite us:

 ```{=latex}
 @article{sun2025da4ml,
   title={da4ml: Distributed Arithmetic for Real-time Neural Networks on FPGAs},